addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * **Collection.nextPage()** - go to the next page
 * **Collection.howManyPer(n)** - set how many items to display per page
 * **Collection.setSort(sortBy, sortDirection)** - update sort on the current view.
 Sorting will automatically detect if you're trying to sort numbers (even if they're stored as strings) and will do the right thing.
 * **Collection.setFilter(filterFields, filterWords)** - filter the current view.
 Filtering supports multiple words without any specific order, so you'll basically get a full-text search ability.
 Also, you can pass it only one field from the model, or you can pass an array with fields and all of them will get filtered.
 Last option is to pass it an object containing a comparison method and rules.
-Currently, only ```levenshtein``` method is available.
+Currently, only the ```levenshtein``` method is available.

 ```javascript
   this.collection.setFilter(